 - After breakfast, have the kids help to clean up, have them change into clean clothes, and put their dirty clothes into the laundry basket.
 Wipe down the bathroom sink after teeth brushing is done.

-- The evening time is a good time to quickly check the kid’s bathroom and wipe it down.
-Have the kids pick up toys and put them in their proper place
+- The evening time is a good time to have the kids pick up toys and put them in their proper place.
+This won’t be perfect, but it doesn’t need to be!

 Daily Cleaning Routine